johnnyrichard/johnnyrichard.github.io/content/chaos-of-abstraction.md

 - ReactJS programmers who do not know JavaScript
 - Docker images managed by professionals that never had run Linux

-It is very common now a days, and the result of these practice is faulty programs.
+It is very common now a days, and the result of these practice are faulty programs.
 Try to count the amount of bugs you've faced during 1 day.
 You will be surprised.